s0rent/DNSCP/README.md

     # I want somerandomexampledomain.com to point to my local server
     192.168.1.100 somerandomexampledomain.com

 DoH requires the ability to look up the DoH server hostname.
-If DNSCP is configured as the DHCP name server (typical for LAN use), there is a good chance that the node will try to look up the DoH server hostnames using itself - which will obviously not work.
+If DNSCP is configured as the DHCP name server (typical for LAN use), there is a good chance that node will try to look up the DoH server hostnames using itself - which will obviously not work.
 To avoid this problem, the first line in `index.js` is monkey patching node's `dns.lookup()` method to resolve the DoH servers using CloudFlare 1.1.1.1 or Google 8.8.8.8.
 If you do not wish behaviour, remove or comment out the line `require('./patch-dns-for-doh-server-lookup');`.

 ## Usage
 Run `npm install` followed by `node index.js`.
 The `hosts` file and `dohservers` file are read once during start - restart DNSCP for any changes to the files to take effect.